mehamasum/mehamasum.github.io/blog/source/_posts/interview-at-automattic.md

 The codebase was not super clean but I think it is an example of how all code tests should be.
 People should not ask candidates to build something from scratch, rather provide them with the base and ask them to add/fix/improve on that.

-### The Trial
+### The trial
-The trial is the most important part of this process.
+The trial is the most important part of this process and a test to see whether the candiate is a right fit for a full-time remote role.
 Again I had to fulfill objectives in yet another unknown toy codebase, this time a much larger repo.
 I was assigned a trial buddy (who would act as a Product Manager), I was given full freedom on how I wanted to implement the objective.